PAR - YUL

 Flights Deals

-Cheap Flight Deals from Paris to Montreal (PAR-YUL)
+Cheap Flights from Paris to Montreal (PAR-YUL)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for round-trip flights from Paris to Montreal that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.